 When you paddle, each stroke propels your hull forward against our familiar nemesis, drag.
 But why does the canoe move forward, and not in some other direction?
 And more fundamentally, why does it move at all?
 The concept of momentum provides the answer.
-And it all can be understood by considering … space boots.
+And it all can be understood by considering space boots.

 The minus sign indicates that the water’s momentum is in the opposite direction of the hull’s momentum.
-This is because in physics velocity is a vector quantity, which means velocity has both a magnitude (referred to as “speed”) and a direction as well.
-The minus sign here indicates that the momentum of the slug of water is opposite to the momentum of the hull since the water and the canoe move in opposite directions.
+This is because in physics velocity is a vector quantity: velocity has both a magnitude (referred to commonly as speed) and a direction.
+The minus sign here indicates that the displaced water and the hull move in opposite directions.

-Perhaps the most interesting take away, particularly relevant to our discussion, is that the momentum of the water equals the momentum of you and your canoe at the end of each stroke.
-It’s exactly like our astronaut floating freely in space – to move toward his spacecraft, the astronaut threw his space boots in the direction opposite his ship, and he zoomed off.
-If he had heavier space boots, or threw them faster, he would move faster in response.
+Perhaps the most interesting take away, particularly relevant to our discussion, is that the momentum of the paddled water equals the momentum of you and your hull at the end of each stroke.
+It’s exactly like our astronaut floating freely in space – to move toward his spacecraft, the astronaut threw his space boots in the direction opposite his ship, and off he zoomed.
+If he had heavier space boots, or threw them faster, he could move faster in response.

 To increase hull speed, we see from this equation that there are several options:

 - For a fixed paddle size and power phase stroke finishing speed, the numerator in the equation is a constant.
 So, to go faster our paddler should get a lighter hull, lose weight, or both since the only remaining variable in this case is the combined mass of the hull and paddler.

 - For a fixed power phase blade speed, our paddler could move a bigger slug of water by using a paddle with a bigger blade in order to entrain more water with the stroke.